nate-strauser/meteor-cookbook/date-time-moment/README.md

 });
 ```

-Dates objects can also easily be used in a collection query.
+Once we have documents inserted with Date properties, we can use other Date objects as [Mongo selectors](http://docs.meteor.com/#selectors) in a collection query.

 ```
 var startDate = new Date(2014,1,1);